Theodora Palaiologina, Empress of Bulgaria

 She was a daughter of the Byzantine emperor Michael IX Palaiologos (r.
 1295–1320), son and co-ruler of Andronikos II Palaiologos (r.
-1282–1328), and Rita of Armenia who was a daughter of the ruler of the Armenian Kingdom of Cilicia.
+1282–1328), and Rita of Armenia who was a daughter of King Leo II of Armenia and Queen Keran.
 She was a sister of Byzantine emperor Andronikos III Palaiologos (r.
 1328–1341).

 Marriage with Theodore Svetoslav

 Theodore Svetoslav asked to marry her in the end of 1307 in order to end the successful war against the Byzantine Empire which started when he became emperor in 1300.
 Andronikos II had to agree and also abandon claims on the southern Black Sea towns such as Messembria and Anchialus, which remained within the borders of Bulgaria.
 The marriage was probably concluded in spring 1308.
 After the death of Theodore Svetoslav, she remained in Tarnovo.
 It seems that Theodora had good relations with her step-son and new emperor George II Terter (r.
 1321–1322), who was a child of her predecessor Euphrosyne.
 She stayed in the capital after the early death of George II and the beginning of the rule of the despot of Vidin, Michael Shishman.